 Since 1724, the House of Rémy Martin has produced premium spirits that consistently appeal to the world’s most discerning connoisseurs.
 Our cognacs are crafted exclusively with grapes from the Grande Champagne and Petite Champagne growth areas in France, setting the ultimate standard for quality and craftsmanship.

-Remy Martin V eau-de-vie de vin is the first clear spirit crafted by Rémy Martin.
-Traditional distillation in copper pot stills locks in the characteristics of the Ugni Blanc grapes, from which its made.
+Rémy Martin V eau-de-vie de vin is the first clear spirit crafted by Rémy Martin.
+Traditional distillation in copper pot stills locks in the characteristics of the Ugni Blanc grapes, from which it is made.
 On the rocks, it is vibrant and intricate.
 Mixed, it is the soul of any great cocktail.

 We carry a profound love of the land, a continuity of family ownership and a passionate commitment to excellence that sets us apart.

 For the production of our cognacs, Rémy Martin uses grapes exclusively from the most sought after growth areas, Grande Champagne & Petite Champagne, in the heart of the Cognac region in France.

 The Grand Champagne & Petite Champagne regions contain a unique type of chalk-flecked soil that not only absorbs and holds water, but also reflects light and ripens the grapes to perfection.
 From these grapes comes eaux-de-vie with a palette of unique flavors and properties that allow us to age our cognacs longer.
 Cognac made from grapes sourced exclusively from Grande Champagne & Petite Champagne (at least 50% from Grande Champagne) can legally be called Fine Champagne Cognac.

 These subtleties that set the Grande Champagne & Petite Champagne growth areas apart are not only recognized by the growers, but are protected: the region is an Appellation d’Origine Contrôlée, officially distinguished for its unique terroir.